Gandi/hieracles/README.md

 Configuration variables are:

+- basepath (alias localpath)
+  This is where your puppet repo is cloned
 - classpath
+  where to find classes defined in the ENC
 - modulepath
-- basepath
+  where to find modules called in the classes
 - encpath
+  where to read information about each nodes
 - hierafile
+  where to find a hierafile customised for your local puppet installation
 - format
+  can be plain, console, csv, yaml, rawyaml, json
 - defaultscope
+  a hash defining scope variables that will be used if not defined by a facts file or by params passed as arguments

 For an  example setup you can check in `spec/files`.

 Usage
 -------------